Daniel-KM/Omeka-S-module-SearchSolr/README.md

 If the service is not available after the install, you can create the file "/etc/systemd/system/solr.service", that may need to be adapted for the distribution, here for Debian 11 or CentOs 8 (see the [solr service gist]):

 This is useless if the file "/etc/init.d/solr" is available and used.
+Note that the default init doesn't manage restart on failure.
+The following service sets it at 30 seconds.
+Furthermore, the logs are simpler with systemd.

-After creating the following file, run `sudo systemctl daemon-reload`.
+After creating the following file, run `sudo systemctl enable solr`, then `sudo systemctl daemon-reload`.

 ```ini
 # Save this file as /etc/systemd/system/solr.service as root